Aldrog/QTwitch/README.md

 ### tests
 Contains tests for functionality of each module.

-**Status**: Has basic functional tests for all implemented higher-level functionality.
+**Status**: Has basic functional tests for most implemented API endpoints.
 All tests pass successfully.